 My ritual generally begins with my Qigong morning routine, a green smoothie and healthy breakfast.
 I read and listen to Mrs. Fannie Lou Hamer's testimony which is both powerful and painful.
 I send her love and gratitude.
-I then read the Declaration of Independence which justified demanding freedom from the British while at the same time enslaving my ancestors and violently referring to my Beloved Native American Brothers and Sisters as "Indian Savages."
+I then read the Declaration of Independence which justified demanding freedom from the British while at the same time enslaving my ancestors and violently referring to our Beloved Indigenous Brothers and Sisters as "Indian Savages."
 This is the foundation upon which our country was founded.
 It must be addressed and healed.
-Finally, I read and listen to Frederick Douglass's "What to the Slave is the Fourth of July?
+Finally, I read and listen to Frederick Douglass' "What to the Slave is the Fourth of July?
 This ritual was inspired by a presentation I experienced during my Vanguard Social Determinants of Health Fellowship with BMe Community (an organization focused on narrative change).
 It helps me to connect in with our history and culture and remember the sacrifices my ancestors made so that I could sit in comfort and write this post.
 I send love and gratitude to Frederick Douglass and to all of our freedom promoting heroes and sheroes.

 I highly recommend sharing this ritual (which ends with the Sky Meditation) with everyone, particularly our White Allies who are asking what they can do to cultivate healing and change.
 This ritual helps to destroy willful ignorance which must end before change can begin.
 We cannot skip steps in the healing process.
 We also cannot change systems and processes until we change ourselves, because systems and processes are created by us.
 The people in power or people we vote for are all still people who need to look at and heal the ugly within in order to make better decisions.
 Will we ...
 ALL of us actively engage in the ongoing process of owning and healing our ugly?